 One of Paris' lesser-known neighborhoods that's beloved by locals but overlooked by tourists, the Butte aux Cailles district is a village-like oasis in Paris' otherwise ultracontemporary, stark 13th arrondissement.

-With its narrow cobblestone streets featuring quirky restaurants, cafes and boutiques but lacking global chain stores, its art deco architectural heritage, and its throwback Paris ambiance, The Butte aux Cailles is definitely a place to come if you're looking for something relatively unchartered.
+With its narrow cobblestone streets harboring quirky restaurants, cafes and boutiques but lacking global chain stores, its art deco architectural heritage, and its throwback Paris ambiance, The Butte aux Cailles is definitely a place to come if you're looking for something relatively uncharted.

 The Butte aux Cailles neighborhood is a hilly area in Paris' 13th arrondissement, wedged between the city's biggest Chinatown district at Metro Tolbiac and the sprawling Place d'Italie.
 Bring a good Paris district map to help orient yourself.